 - MA Global History, Heidelberg University (Germany), 2011

 - MA International Relations, Saint Petersburg State University (Russia), 2011

 - BA International Relations, Saint Petersburg State University (Russia), 2009

-- Research Group Leader, European Research Council (ERC) Project “Entangled Parliamentarisms: Constitutional Practices in Russia, Ukraine, China, and Mongolia, 1905–2005,” Department of History, University of Heidelberg, April 2018–present
+- Research Group Leader, European Research Council (ERC) Project “Entangled Parliamentarisms: Constitutional Practices in Russia, Ukraine, China, and Mongolia, 1905–2005,” Department of History, Heidelberg University, April 2018–present

 - Senior Research Fellow, Center for Historical Research, Higher School of Economics, Saint Petersburg (Russia), July 2016–September 2017